silviya-stoyanova/softuni-kids/README.md

 ## *Long story short:*

-The task is to implement a website using a given design **only** with *HTML* and *SASS*.
+This is a website implemented **only** with *HTML* and *SASS* using a given design.
 There are 3 pages which are linked together so you can access each of them easily.

 At `/courses` page there is a cover image with a play button which I made **play** on click using *JavaScript*.